mantidproject/mantid/docs/source/algorithms/CalculateEfficiency-v2.rst

 are H2O in a 1 mm path length cell for GP-SANS and Bio-SANS, and a 1 mm sheet of PMMA for EQ-SANS.

-In case the input is a :ref:`WorkspaceGroup <WorkspaceGroup>` provided through the `InputWorkspaceGroup` property, the group is going to be merged and counts will be averaged.
+In case the input is a :ref:`WorkspaceGroup <WorkspaceGroup>`, it is processed entry-by-entry if the `MergeGroup` property is set to False.
+Otherwise, the input group is going to be merged and counts will be averaged.
 In addition, counts in spectra that are masked in one of the entries of the group but not the other will be replaced with values from the entry that has this spectrum not masked.
-This allows for removal of the holes in the efficiency map caused by masking the beam stop, provided at least two measurements are done at different, e.g. horizontal, offsets.
+This allows, for example, for removal of the holes in the efficiency map caused by masking the beam stop, provided at least two measurements are done at different, e.g. horizontal, offsets.

 The relative detector sensitivity is computed the following way